+I'm an assistant professor in the Department of Psychological Science at Boise State University.
 I study the behavioral manifestations of genetic conflict, or how the genes we inherit from our parents fight with each other and the impact that this conflict has on our behavior.

 What are behavioral manifestations of genetic conflict?